jurtasun/rcds_intro_nextflow/chapter2/README.md

 ```

 In the above example, each time the process is executed an alignment file is produced whose name depends on the actual value of the x input.

-#### 2.4 When

-The when declaration allows you to define a condition that must be verified in order to execute the process.
-This can be any expression that evaluates a boolean value.

-Warning
-Deprecated since version 24.10.0: Use conditional logic (e.g. if statement, filter operator) in the calling workflow instead.

-It is useful to enable/disable the process execution depending on the state of various inputs and parameters.
-For example:

-snippet.nf

-params.dbtype = 'nr'
-params.prot = 'data/prots/*.tfa'
-proteins = Channel.fromPath(params.prot)

-process FIND {
-    debug true

-    input:
-    path fasta
-    val type

-    when:
-    fasta.name =~ /^BB11.*/ && type == 'nr'

-    script:
-    """
-    echo blastp -query $fasta -db nr
-    """
-}

-workflow {
-    result = FIND(proteins, params.dbtype)
-}
-Summary
-In this step you have learned:

-How to use the when declaration to allow conditional processes

 #### 2.5 Directives